caropukenis/ReadmeGenerator/README.md

     - [License](https://opensource.org/licenses/undefined)

     ## Contributing:
-    g
+    none

     ## Tests:
-    g
+    none

     ## Questions:
     For more information about the Generator, please reach out to me via my GitHub profile.

     -[GitHub Profile](https://github.com/undefined)

-    For any other questions, please send me an email at: g.
+    For any other questions, please send me an email at: caro_pukenis@yahoo.com.